georgepool/portfolio-website/content/part-ii-project/_index.md

 Original project idea page [here](https://anil.recoil.org/ideas/effective-geospatial-code/)

 ### 100 word overview:
 Geospatial processing is crucial in fields like environmental science but is tricky due to the scale of the data.
-My project will help make this processing easier by creating a GDAL wrapper in OCaml which will do common geospatial tasks such as:
+My project will automatically scale out this processing via a declarative domain-specific language that can express geospatial tasks such as:

 - Deciding if data sets overlap and allowing an intersection / union of these
-- Deciding whether you should rasterize vector layers
+- Rasterization of vector layers
-- Efficient memory management of large geospatial datasets
+- Automatic memory management (balancing memory / disk) of large geospatial datasets

-While tools like this exist in Imperative languages like Python, this project instead focuses on creating a high-level functional interface.
-The main tasks will be to create abstractions for the GDAL library in OCaml, and then creating the high-level functional abstractions for geospatial data processing.
+While tools like this exist in Imperative languages like Python, this project instead focuses on creating a high-level functional interface in OCaml.
+The main tasks will be to create abstractions for the GDAL library for OCaml, and then creating the high-level functional abstractions for geospatial data processing.